Chart Color Schemes

 Health performance in Queanbeyan is well below average with considerably higher than average prevalence of common health conditions and to an even higher degree among older age cohorts

-Queanbeyan faces significant health challenges with a notably higher prevalence of common health conditions compared to average, particularly among older age groups.
-Approximately 54% (~3,513 people) have private health cover, slightly lower than Rest of NSW's 61.0%.
+Queanbeyan faces significant health challenges with a notably higher prevalence of common health conditions compared to averages, particularly amongst older age groups.
+Approximately 54% (~3,514 people) have private health cover, which is lower than the 61.9% across Rest of NSW.

-Mental health issues and arthritis are the most prevalent conditions, affecting 10.4% and 9.4% respectively.
-Around 65.0% claim to be free from medical ailments, compared to 68.7% in Rest of NSW.
-The population aged 65 and over stands at 16.0% (1,035 people), higher than the 13.4% state average.
-Health outcomes for seniors require more attention due to these challenges.
+Mental health issues and arthritis are the most prevalent conditions in Queanbeyan, affecting 10.4% and 9.4% of residents respectively.
+About 65.0% of residents report being free from medical ailments compared to 68.7% in Rest of NSW.
+The proportion of seniors aged 65 and over is higher in Queanbeyan at 16.1% (1,042 people) than the state average of 13.4%.
+Health outcomes among seniors require more attention due to these higher percentages.

 Frequently Asked Questions - Health